 Unfortunately, the answer is no. Columbia Pictures decided to film the movie in a location more accessible to a major metropolitan center.
 Punxsutawney is located in a very rural area with few highways, so Woodstock, Illinois was chosen as the site for the movie.
 As a result, adjustments had to be made for the production.
 The actual Gobbler's Knob is a wooded hill with a beautiful view; the Gobbler's Knob in the movie is moved to the town square though it is recreated to scale based on detailed notes and videos the crew made on its visit to Punxsutawney.

 Most major television stations across the country, as well as the big screen in Times Square, broadcast the official Groundhog Day ceremony.

-What Can I Expect at the Punxsutawney Groundhog Day Celebration?
+What to Expect at the Punxsutawney Groundhog Day Celebration

 Plan to arrive in Punxsutawney no later than 6 am in time to catch one of the several shuttles providing transportation to Gobbler's Knob (there is no parking at the Knob).
 Or, arrive a day or two earlier for a weekend of action-packed events including a chili cook-off, ice carving exhibitions, trivia contests, a Prognosticators Ball, groundhog day weddings, sleigh rides, woodchuck whittling, the Phil Phind Scavenger Hunt, music, food, fun, and games.
 If you happen to be celebrating a birthday on February 2nd, then you are invited to join others who share the special day for Phil's Birthday Celebration and a free souvenir.